ElazarK/content-docs/playbooks/PhishingAutomated.md

-Deprecated: We recommend using Phishing investigation - Generic playbook instead.
+`Deprecated` We recommend using Phishing investigation - Generic playbook instead.

-This is an automated playbook to investigate suspected Phishing attempts.
+Investigates suspected Phishing attempts.
+This is an automated playbook.
 It picks up the required information from the incident metadata as created by the mail listener.

 Labels: